-Boating here evoked images our multiple-day boat trip in the Sundarabans, the enormous delta of Bangladesh (here’s more about our trip in Bangladesh): you’re constantly closed in by green walls of forested islands.
+Boating in the Orinoco Delta evoked images of our multiple-day boat trip in the Sundarabans, the enormous delta of Bangladesh (here’s more about our trip in Bangladesh): you’re constantly closed in by green walls of forested islands.
 It makes it hard to spot big animals and we didn’t get to see any these days except for a couple of turtles, and we saw very few birds.

 After about a half-hour boat ride we arrived at the camp along the crossing of two rivers.
 It is built in Warao style with open-sided platforms on stilts – palafitos – and roofs made of tempiche palm tree.
 It is quiet and peaceful place to linger for a couple of days.

 And thus we went to the best spot to go piranha fishing, visited one of the bigger Warao settlements, boated to the camp’s finca – farm – where they cultivate produce and keep livestock, and from which we daily watched the sunset while savoring a cuba libre (read more here).

 Alfredo has lived here all his life and knew the waters.
 For him there is no need for maps or a GPS.
 Learning to navigate the waters starts at an early age.
 Kids, including toddlers, spend days paddling and playing in dugout canoes nearby home.

 Finding Your Way in the Jungle

 Parts were extremely muddy in which our boots sank almost until their edge and were hard to pull out again, easily putting us off balance.
-Off course there are a zillion trees to hold on to, that is if they aren’t covered in nasty spines or home to spiders another biting creatures.
+Of course there are a zillion trees to hold on to, that is if they aren’t covered in nasty spines or home to spiders and other biting creatures.
 It was a delicate game of moving forward.

 Antonio pointed out a pela manciho, the bark of which is used to cure fever and diarrhea.
 The forest is home to the temiche tree, of which the leaves are used to make roofs.
 The same tree also grows a kind of fruit or nut that locals cut open and from which they drink the somewhat tangy water.
 Behuco de agua are lianas that they cut and to sips its liquid that tastes like water.
 No need to bring water to the jungle if you know where to get it!

-This reminded us of the story of Razali, a jungle survival instructor we stayed with in Malaysia.
+This reminded us of the story of Razali, a jungle survival instructor in Malaysia we had stayed with.
 “In the tropics,” he said, “you don’t need anything in the jungle except a machete.
 The jungle feeds you and has sources to give you safe drinking water, including ones that will help keep your body temperature from heating too much.”

 As I was struggling to move forward I held up the group.
 They stopped and waited for me.
 Alfredo, meanwhile, walked on and we lost him in within minutes.
 Antonio took a turn right where we should have gotten left.
 After calling out to Alfredo we regrouped, but it made us realize how easily you can get lost in the jungle.